 Feed Forward is another oldest neural networks we know.
 It originated from the 1950s.
 A feed forward system generally includes the following:

 - No feedback loop to control the output

-- There’s a layer between input and output layer (the hidden layer)
+- There’s a layer between the input and output layer (the hidden layer)

 In most cases, this type of network uses back-propagation methods for training.

-Radial Basis Network is actually a Feedforward with activation function, a radial basis function instead of a logic function.
+A radial Basis Network is actually a Feedforward with an activation function, a radial basis function instead of a logic function.

 So what is the difference between these two kinds of networks?

 A logic function maps an arbitrary value in the range [0, … 1] to answer the “yes or no” question.
 While this is applicable to a classification system it does not support continuous variables.